Reward Collapse in Aligning Large Language Models: Proofs

-Here, $V_n \subset \mathbb{R}^n$ denotes the subspace orthogonal to $(1,1,\cdots,1)$, and $\|\cdot\|$ represents the Euclidean norm. \end{lemma} The proof of this lemma can be found in Appendix \ref{app:proof_strong-concave}.
+Here, $V_n \subset \mathbb{R}^n$ is the subspace orthogonal to $(1,\cdots,1)$, and $\|\cdot\|$ represents the Euclidean norm. \end{lemma} The proof of this lemma can be found in Appendix \ref{app:proof_strong-concave}.
 Our next lemma quantifies the difference between two symmetric probability measures.